-The Asheville Academy of Ballet and Contemporary Dance welcomes new and returning students (ages 3 to senior adult) to our Fall/Spring classes (beginning Tuesday, September 5).
+The Asheville Academy of Ballet and Contemporary Dance welcomes new and returning students (ages 3 to senior adult) to our Fall/Spring classes (through May 31).
 We provide excellent training for both pre-professional and recreational dancers in a variety of disciplines, including Ballet, Modern, Contemporary, Pointe, Improvisation, and Pilates, and we encourage students of all ages to begin their exploration of dance or to further their technical training with our wonderful faculty.
-Take a look at our Fall class schedule, fill out this form to enroll, or and contact us if you have any questions about classes and placement.
+Take a look at our Spring class schedule, fill out this form to enroll, or and contact us if you have any questions about classes and placement.

 Pilates and Conditioning